iclr-blogposts/staging/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

      In many real-world classification datasets, the number of examples for each class varies. <b>Class-imbalanced classification</b> refers to classification on datasets where the frequencies of class labels vary significantly.
   </p>
   <p>
     It is generally more difficult for a neural network to learn to classify classes with fewer examples <d-cite key="5128907"></d-cite><d-cite key="10.1117/12.2228523"></d-cite>.
 However, it is often important to perform well on all classes, regardless of their frequency in the dataset.
 If we train a model to classify a dataset of different skin tumors, most examples may be benign.
 Still, it is crucial to identify the rare, malignant ones.
-Experiment design, including training and evaluation methods must therefore be adjusted when using class-imbalanced data. (see Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> section 3.1)
+Experiment design, including training and evaluation methods must therefore be adjusted when using class-imbalanced data. (see Zhou et al.<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> section 3.1)
     </p>
     <br/>
 </details>